Skip to content

 tokens_to_tree

-Parse a token list into an expression tree using the shunting-yard algorithm.
+Parse a token list into an expression tree.

 Examples: